 The type of environmental product is determined during the identification phase on the basis of web research or is determined by the nature of the product itself in the cases where the identification is done on the basis of the production of 100-% environmental products.

 Non-market activities and ancillary activities are added on the basis of the results available in the EPEA.
 Ancillary activities in the EPEA are estimated on the basis of a specific EPEA survey.
-Environmental output for own final use can be assumed to be equal to zero.
+No data exist on environmental activities for own final use.

 18.5.3.
 Data compilation - by NACE